top of page

 Not all EBITDA adjustments are legitimate.
 Watch for these warning signs:

-• Excessive adjustments: Reductions exceeding 10-15% of reported EBITDA
+• Excessive adjustments: Reductions exceeding 10-15% of reported EBITDA.

-• Subjective assumptions: Adjustments based on "industry standards" without data
+• Subjective assumptions: Adjustments based on "industry standards" without data.

-• Moving goalposts: New adjustment categories appearing late in due diligence
+• Moving goalposts: New adjustment categories appearing late in due diligence.

-• Pressure tactics: Buyers threatening to walk away unless you accept reduced valuations
+• Pressure tactics: Buyers threatening to walk away unless you accept reduced valuations.

 If you encounter these tactics, consult with your broker and attorney immediately.